aguschin/art-guide/README.md

 *   **date** The date, can be exact or aproximate.

-The previous fileds can be empty, but the more the richer will be the descritor's output :)
+The previous fileds are string type and can be empty, but the less empty ones the richer will be the descriptor's output :)

 ### Expected Output